autc04/Retro68/README.md

 The toolchain will be installed in the "toolchain" directory inside the build directory.

+If you're building this on a PowerMac running Mac OS X 10.4, tell the build script to use the gcc you've installed via tigerbrew:

+    ../Retro68/build-toolchain.bash --host-cxx-compiler=g++-5

 ### Build options and recompiling

 Building all of Retro68 involves building binutils and gcc... twice, so it